ashtonc/dotfiles/README.md

 - rofi
 	- wifi menu
 	- power menu
-	- menus on click for xmobar
+	- menus on click for xmobar (wip)
-	- search google/amazon/wikipedia on unfamiliar terms
+	- search google/amazon/wikipedia
 - scripts
 	- script so that i can charge my battery to 100% once
 	- color scheme script to prevent duplicate entries